Leasehold management is not just a legal label. It is the set of activities that keep a block of flats safe, maintained, and financially sound.

 What Leasehold Management Actually Involves

-Day to day, leasehold management covers: organising and checking repairs and maintenance, ensuring compliance with fire and health and safety law, preparing and collecting service charges, keeping accounts and reserves, communicating with leaseholders, and dealing with emergencies.
-In smaller blocks, some of this may be done by volunteer directors; in larger ones, a managing agent usually handles most of it under the direction of the freeholder or a leasehold management company.
+Day to day, leasehold management covers repairs and maintenance, fire and health and safety compliance, service charge collection, accounts and reserves, and resident communication.
+In smaller blocks, some of this may be done by volunteer directors.
+In larger ones, a managing agent usually handles most of it.

 The goal is to deliver what the lease and the law require while keeping the building in good condition and leaseholders informed.
 When that happens, the block stays saleable and disputes stay rare.